-- 926. Table C.3.13 gives guidance on a further step to take in the event of a positive (+) or negative (-) result and in the presence of positive (+), negative (-) or equivocal/absent (Eq/0) existing results.
+- 748. Table C.3.5 gives guidance on a further step to take in the event of a positive (+) or negative (-) result and in the presence of positive (+), negative (-) or equivocal/absent (Eq/0) existing results.
 "Existing results" are subdivided into "mechanism" and "effects" data (third and fourth columns).
-The table is divided horizontally into a series of scenarios that represent all the combinations of these events. - 927.
-The results of OECD TG 409 are given in the second column.
-As OECD TG 409 is not a screening test where a yes/no (qualitative) answer is obtained for the test as a whole, positive results would generally be assessed for individual endpoints.
+The table is divided horizontally into a series of scenarios that represent all the combinations of these events. - 749.
+The results of OECD TG 451-3 are given in the second column.
+As they are not screening tests where a yes/no (qualitative) answer is obtained for the test as a whole, positive results would generally be assessed for individual endpoints.
 For the purposes of this guidance, however, a positive result is defined as a biologically significant change in any of the endocrine endpoints listed above (e.g. statistically significant reductions in reproductive organ weights).
-Changes in related endpoints will increase their biological significance (e.g. changes in the weights of testes and epididymides accompanied by histopathological changes).
+Changes in related endpoints will increase their biological significance (e.g. changes in the weights of testes and epididymides accompanied by histopathological/neoplastic changes).
 The guidance on histopathologic changes in endocrine tests (OECD, 2009) may be helpful in interpretation.
-A negative result for OECD TG 409 is taken to be the absence of biologically significant changes in all endocrine endpoints. - 928.
+A negative result for OECD TG 451-3 is taken to be the absence of biologically significant changes in all endocrine endpoints. - 750.
 In the absence of other pertinent lines of evidence, negative results in this test alone cannot be taken as evidence that the substance is not an ED.
-Further studies will be required as confirmation.

-929. Equivocal results for the guideline are not considered in the table, partly for brevity but also because equivocal results are by nature uncertain.
-A decision must eventually be reached about whether the endocrine endpoints tend to be positive or negative or whether the result must be put to one side and the test repeated (using the same or a different test guideline).
+Further studies will be required as confirmation. - 751.
+Equivocal results for the guideline are not considered in Table C.3.5, partly for brevity but also because equivocal results are by nature uncertain.
+A decision must eventually be reached about whether the endocrine endpoints tend to be positive or negative, whether the result must be put to one side, or whether further testing should be carried out.
 Factors which may have interfered with the result (e.g. composition of the diet used, environmental influences) should be considered.